-Effectiveness is not enough when it comes to choosing and applying behavior-change interventions.
-Borrowing from the field of applied behavior analysis with human learners, an expanded hierarchy of procedures is proposed that adds a second criterion to effectiveness: relative intrusiveness.
-Without this ethical standard, interventions are likely to be selected on the basis of convenience, familiarity, speed, or blind authority, and may inadvertently produce the detrimental side effects of punishment and learned helplessness in our animals.
-The commitment to using the most positive, least intrusive, effective interventions allows us to think before we act, so that we make choices about the means by which we accomplish our behavior goals.
-In this way, we can be both effective and humane.
-This is the minimum standard of care we should stretch to meet on behalf of the welfare of learners and caregivers alike.
+Effectiveness is not enough when it comes to choosing and applying behavior-change interventions with animals.
+Borrowing from the field of applied behavior analysis with human learners, an expanded hierarchy of procedures is proposed that adds a second criterion to effectiveness - relative intrusiveness.
+Without this ethical standard, interventions are likely to be selected on the basis of convenience, familiarity, speed, or blind authority, and may inadvertently produce the detrimental side effects of punishment and learned helplessness in our parrots.
+The commitment to using the most positive, least intrusive, effective interventions slows us down so that we think before we act, and make choices about the means by which we accomplish our behavior goals.
+In this way, we can be both effective and humane, a minimum standard of care we should rise to meet on behalf of the welfare of captive animals and caregivers alike.